RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-06-homebrew-ruby-and-git.markdown

 ~/Code/Ruby/apps$
 ```
-`$ brew update` choked and further, Homebrew said that I should report a bug.
+`$ brew update` choked.
+Further, Homebrew said that I should report a bug.
 But something smelled fishy.
 I decided to try running Homebrew under Ruby 2.0.0 instead of Ruby 1.9.3, the default on my system.
 Running [RVM](/blog/2013/05/16/upgrading-ruby-with-rvm/) makes bouncing between Ruby versions a snap.

 ```bash
 ~$ rvm use 2.0.0